 Operating profits in Thrive Renewables plc continued to grow in 2018 with a record profitability of £5.37 million - a year on year increase of 22%.
 We now have £117 million assets under management.
 In 2018 we were invested in 21 wind, solar and hydro sites, the majority of which we own and operate.
 We made new investments in renewable heat for retirement homes and battery storage solutions to improve flexibility on the grid and provide businesses with less carbon intensive power at lower prices.

-Our positive environmental impact also increased by over a third when measured in CO2 emission reductions – mitigating the entire energy consumption of 7,760 people3 in total.
+Our positive environmental impact also increased by over a third when measured in CO2 emission reductions – mitigating the entire annual carbon footprint of 7,760 people3 in total.
 Last year we produced enough clean electricity to power all the households in a city the size of Norwich.

 “Thrive shareholders and bondholders should be proud of the part they are playing in the transition to a cleaner, smarter energy system.
 Their pioneering investment enables us to continue to directly address the urgent challenges of energy decarbonisation with smart renewable energy systems.”
 Matthew Clayton, MD, Thrive Renewables.

 The sale of two wind farms early in 2019 led to a 40p per share interim dividend for shareholders in April, as well as £11 million released to invest in new clean energy projects.
 The Directors are recommending a 7p per share final dividend this year, subject to shareholder approval, reflecting an increase in profitability with new windfarms and other investments coming on stream and a decrease in debt as other projects mature.